H3LLO-WRLD-ai/factrix/README.md

 ## 🔹 Overview

-Misinformation spreads like wildfire across messaging platforms, creating confusion, panic, and distrust.
+Misinformation spreads like wildfire across messaging platforms, creating confusion, panic and distrust.
 The Factrix is our hackathon project submission under the theme **The Matrix**.
-Inspired by the "red pill moment," Factrix empowers users to "wake up" from fake narratives by instantly verifying the credibility of shared news or links right inside their chat apps.
+Factrix empowers the user to wake up from fake narratives by instantly verifying the credibility of shared news or links right inside their chat apps.